Top 10 Places to Celebrate New Year in Asia

 Over in the capital of South Korea, Seoul, you'll have a great choice of fireworks displays, lavish dinners in local hotels and concerts.
 For the best experience, though, you should head to the fireworks show at the River Han, or the Times Square celebrations.

 Famous for its opulence, Dubai is the place to go if you have a luxurious new year in mind.
-And in true Dubai style, Atlantis the Palm is planning a world-record fireworks display to welcome in 2014.
-While guests at the hotel's gala dinner will have front-row seats, the display will no doubt be visible across the city.
+And in true Dubai style, Atlantis the Palm delivers one of the world's most spectacular New Year's celebrations, with incredible fireworks displays, sumptuous feasts and live entertainment.
+While guests at the hotel's gala dinner enjoy front-row seats, the firework displays are visible across the city.

 Last on our list is Kuala Lumpur, where the New Year's Eve celebrations are typically centred on the Petronas Towers and KLCC Park.
 Here, you can watch an incredible fireworks display, though if you want to go somewhere a little less crowded there will be other displays at Sunway Pyramid and Dataran Merdeka.